dentarg/auth0-blog/_posts/2015-05-14-creating-your-first-real-world-angular-2-app-from-authentication-to-calling-an-api-and-everything-in-between.markdown

 ### Warning!

-Before we start, I wanted to give you a warning.
-Angular 2 is changing constantly since it's still in a Developer Preview, which means we'll be working with the bleeding edge.
-Therefore, this example might become outdated.
-However, we'll work on updating the source code as often as we can to stay up to date.
+When we originally wrote this article, Angular 2 was constantly changing.
+Angular 2 is in a much better place now, so we are updating the content and code samples to reflect the latest version of the framework.

 ### Seed project

 In order to start working with Angular 2, I strongly recommend checking [Pawel](https://twitter.com/pkozlowski_os)'s [ng2-play](https://github.com/pkozlowski-opensource/ng2-play).
 It makes it really easy to install and spin up a new project with Angular 2.
+The Angular 2 team has also released an official [Angular 2 CLI](https://cli.angular.io/) which can also make project setup a breeze.

 ### Read the comments!